What is depreciation?

 Debit: Depreciation Expense £197.92

 Representing this in Futrli

 In Futrli Advisor, the above entries would be recorded by creating two forecast items, one against the appropriate fixed asset line and one against the appropriate depreciation expense line on the profit and loss.
-In the below example, we're going to enter the purchase of the asset against our 'Plant and Machinery' line using the single/repeating entry method:
+In the below example, we're going to enter the purchase of the asset against our 'Plant & Equipment' line using the single/repeating entry method:

 Here we are forecasting the purchase of a new asset valued at £10,000: